jbcoe/iso-cpp-breaking-UB/draft.md

 for a library implementation to emit diagnostics that could guide the developer towards the source of the problem.

-By making this constructor valid, and internally reinterpreting it as a call to `string_view(nullptr, 0)`, we would eliminate the possibility for the library to flag this for attention, and instead produce an empty string view, a situation that is much harder to debug as the cause and effect may be separated by some considerable distance or time.
+By making this constructor valid, widening the contract to internally reinterpret it as a call to `string_view(nullptr, 0)`, we would eliminate the possibility for the library to flag this for attention, and instead produce an empty string view, a situation that is much harder to debug as the cause and effect may be separated by some considerable distance or time.

 ### Defining the behaviour for signed integer overflow